-HutchCC Adult Learning Center provides adult learners with opportunities to increase basic skills in math, reading and writing, prepare for the GED, take the GED Test, prepare for a work ready certificate, and college required placement tests and develop the skills to transition to further education and jobs.
+The Adult Education Center provides adult learners with opportunities to increase basic skills in math, reading and writing, prepare for the GED, take the GED Test, prepare for a work ready certificate, and college required placement tests and develop the skills to transition to further education and jobs.

 SKILLS IMPROVEMENT: Designed for the student who has a GED or high school diploma, but wants to improve in the areas of math, reading, or writing for employment or entering college/training.

-GED PREPARATION: Covers all four content areas, study skills, and test taking strategies
+GED PREPARATION: Covers all four content areas of the GED, improves study skills and test taking strategies.

 WORK READY CERTIFICATE (WORKKEYS): Covers Applied Math, Reading for Information, Locating Information.
 Also includes study skills and test taking strategies.

 ENGLISH AS A SECOND LANGUAGE: Designed for students whose first language is not English.
-We concentrate on conversation, introductory reading and introductory writing.
+Concentrated on conversation, introductory reading, and introductory writing.

 Hutchinson Community College is part of a National and State of Kansas Initiative to provide opportunities for adults to gain new skills for high demand high wage jobs.